fortio/fortio/README.md

 	grpc ping delay in response
   -grpc-port string
 	grpc server port.
-Can be in the form of host:port, ip:port or port or "disabled" to not start the grpc server. (default "8079") -halfclose
+Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079")
+  -halfclose
 	When not keepalive, whether to half close the connection (only for fast http)